MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/setup-secure-collaboration-with-teams.md

 - Configuring settings in Teams for guest access and private and shared channels
 - Configuring settings in a team's associated SharePoint site for internal and guest sharing, site access, and sharing links
 - For the *sensitive* and *highly sensitive* tiers, configuring sensitivity labels to classify the teams, and control guest sharing and access from unmanaged devices
-- For the *highly sensitive* tier, configuring a sensitivity label to encrypt the documents to which it is applied
+- For the *highly sensitive* tier, configuring a sensitivity label to encrypt the documents to which it's applied

 Start with the baseline tier, and then add teams that use the *sensitive* and *highly sensitive* tiers as needed to help protect the information in your organization.
 See these resources to get started: